Have you or your child been accused of a Title IX violation?

 It is possible that local police open a separate investigation into any alleged criminal conduct.
 Hiring a criminal defense attorney is the best way to prepare and, ideally, prevent any criminal case from being filed against the student.

 Remember that these investigations are not like criminal proceedings.
 These are quasi-judicial hearings without a judge or a jury.
 It is not enough to sit back and hope the school will protect your rights.
 As the famous quote goes, "Justice is never given, it must be exacted."
-This is more true in a Title IX misconduct case than any other arena because the school does not want to be known for making it easy for the accused to stay on campus.
+This is even more true in a Title IX misconduct case than any other arena because the school does not want to be known for making it easy for the accused to stay on campus.
 Once accused of campus sexual misconduct or dating violence, every step must be taken carefully.

 What should I do first to protect my child or myself against a Title IX accusation?